In this article, I’ll guide you through a comparison between the Orbea Orca and Scott Addict RC; both popular road bikes among cyclists.

 Like many other Orbea models, the Orbea Orca offers a lot of customization options for the riders, thanks to the MyO configurator.
 There are 11 models available with either Shimano or SRAM electronic shifting groupsets.
 The models with PWR indicate it comes with a power meter, the LTD models use the highest grade OMX carbon.

-Orbea Orca vs others
+Orbea Orca models lineup

 Scott Addict RC